unknowncoder-gamer/unknowncoder-gamer/README.md

-- 👋 Hi, I’m @unknowncoder-gamer
+- 👋 Hi, I’m adharsh
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development, cross-platform ios-android apps, want to make a game(it may be on my other real profile)
-- 🌱 I’m currently learning Next js with ts
+- 🌱 I’m currently learning ts, python, C, C++, Rust [I will learn these in the order]
-- 💞️ I’m looking to collaborate on Nothing
+- 💞️ I’m looking to collaborate on web and android apps
-- 📫 How to reach me Currently can't
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I learn nextjs before even learning js

 <!---
 unknowncoder-gamer/unknowncoder-gamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.